tomaszwi66/mini-dreamer-world-model/README.md

 minimap visualization
 ```

+The environment provides continuous observations used for training the world model.

 ---

 ### World model architecture

-The model learns a predictive latent representation of the environment.
+The system learns a predictive latent representation of the environment.

 Pipeline: